-Acacia Academy is approved for out-of district placement by the Illinois State Board of Education.
+Acacia Academy is approved for out-of-district placement by the Illinois State Board of Education.
 In many cases, the school district provides both the tuition and transportation for your student to attend Acacia Academy per FAPE (Free Appropriate Public Education for Students with Disabilities) .
 Please contact the home school’s Out-of-District Placement Counselor to inquire about placement.
 Please contact Noel Fouks at 708.639.4194 for additional information regarding private tuition and financial aid assistance or email firstname.lastname@example.org.

 Acacia Academy’s Transition Program (ages 18-22) is designed for students who have completed their high school requirements and wish to further develop skills in job training, academics, independent living, and life skills while obtaining therapeutic services such as social work counseling, speech therapy and occupational therapy if needed.
 The instruction is individualized based on each students needs, goals, employment and postsecondary aspirations.
 After completion of the Transition Program, students obtain full time employment, enroll in an additional postsecondary programs such as community colleges, universities, career and technical schools, vocational programs, or day programs for further enrichment.
 In many cases, the school district provides both the tuition and transportation for your student to attend Acacia’s Transition Program.
 Please contact the home school’s Out-of-District Placement Counselor to inquire about placement.